DYasser/Dodge_Java/README.md

 This is obviously the most important part, since for each menu I had created a class that gets updated depending on whether it was running or not.

-I created an enum that gathers all of the states and is the status to our game, to make it understand what state we are in and when we are switching between states.
+I created an enum that gathers all of the states and is what helps the game to understand in what screen the user is and when he/she is switching between states.

-## Summary:
+>     This is the end of the documentation.